 You can listen to this blog on my podcast, by clicking play, below.

-Fires and burns.
-Part 3 (Final) – Shubricca L Bell
+Miracle Beans: Part 5 (final part) – Shubricca L Bell

 So, I was reading this article about a woman who had a cougar as a pet.
 Apparently, she had raised the animal since he/she was a baby.
 Eventually, the animal had to go to a sanctuary, and the owner cried.
 I didn’t get too deep into the story, but immediately, after just reading the title, God gave me a story, inspired by that one.